databricks/spark-training/strata_2013/index.md

 </div>
 </div>

 Next, we use the SparkContext to read in our featurized dataset.
-Recall that we created 24-dimensional feature vectors from our Wikipedia dataset, with each feature vector entry summarizing the page view counts for the corresponding hour of the day.
+The featurization process creates a 24-dimensional feature vector for each article in our Wikipedia dataset, with each vector entry summarizing the page view counts for the corresponding hour of the day.
 Each line in the file consists of the page identifier and the features separated by commas.
 We first read the file in from HDFS and parse each line to create a RDD which contains pairs of `(String, Vector)`.
 Then, we count the number of records in our dataset by running `data.count` and print that using `println`.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">